 According to a study from Magna, a media strategy group of IPG Media Lab, Interactive video ads drive a 47% increase in time spent with a marketing messaged in comparison to a linear video ad.
 Interactive video engagement is 9x more likely to influence purchase intent than that of a passively viewed ad.

 By offering advertisers an alternative to linear video advertisements, you can provide options within their video that will further engage the user.
 The Interactive Ad’s Studio introduces pre-set template designs such as the CTA, The Chooser, and The Carousel.
 In addition to the templates, the interactive studio can be used to create personalised videos, newsletter sign-ups, video in video, app conversion and much more leaving it up to the imagination.
-You can browse the various options here.
+You can browse the various interactive video ads options.